peaceebika/Artificial-Intelligent/README.md

 This repository contains a curated collection of **`Machine Learning (ML), Deep Learning (DL), and Reinforcement Learning (RL) projects`**, developed primarily for **learning, experimentation, and teaching purposes**.

-All projects were created using **Google Colab** and demonstrate both **classical AI techniques** and **modern learning algorithms**, ranging from decision trees and neural networks to reinforcement learning and game-playing agents.
+All projects were created using **Google Colab** and demonstrate both **classical AI techniques** and **modern learning algorithms**, ranging from `decision trees and neural networks to reinforcement learning and game-playing agents`.

 ---